 Remember, you will have to let Fidelity know when you want to change your investment choice.
-Unlike the Lifestyle Strategy that de-risks automatically as retirement approaches, this does not happen when you select your own funds.
+Unlike the lifestyle strategies that de-risk automatically as retirement approaches, this does not happen when you select your own funds.

 Which funds can I self-select?